-1. Students who come to class in any part of the exams (e.g. reading, writing) within the first 15 minutes are admitted to the exam.
+- 1. Students who come to class in any part of the exams (e.g. reading, writing) within the first 15 minutes are admitted to the exam.
 Students who arrive after the first 15 minutes cannot enter in this part of the exam, but are taken to the next section.
-Students who arrive late for the quizzes and the listening section of the exams are not allowed to take the exam (regardless of the delay).

-2. Invigilators may not engage in any other activity that may prevent them from performing their duties during the examination (such as reading books, making phone calls).

-3. Any cheating or cheating attempts are formally reported by the invigilators and TAU is informed about these situations.

-4. Any other matters of concern are reported to members of TAU.
+Students who arrive late for the quizzes and the listening section of the exams are not allowed to take the exam (regardless of the delay). - 2.
+Invigilators may not engage in any other activity that may prevent them from performing their duties during the examination (such as reading books, making phone calls). - 3.
+Any cheating or cheating attempts are formally reported by the invigilators and TAU is informed about these situations. - 4.
+Any other matters of concern are reported to members of TAU.

 6.6.2.
-Invigilation Process in the Department of Modern Languages exams.
+Invigilation Process in the Department of Modern Languages

+In the Department of Modern Languages, all the instructors are appointed as examiners in the faculties where they teach the courses.
+If there occurs a need for an instructor in any faculty, instructors from other faculties are assigned to that faculty.
+These instructors are required to monitor the copying procedures of exam papers and the effective implementation of the exams.
 Research assistants selected by the relevant faculties and vocational schools of higher education may also appointed as invigilators.
 They are supposed to administer the exam in the classes specified in the relevant faculties at the specified time.
 It is the responsibility of the exam invigilators to conduct the exam in accordance with the rules and to deliver the papers to the relevant instructors.